 Dental care for pets is almost more vital than our own dental needs, as they cannot and generally do not tolerate tooth brushing!
 A cursory examination of your pets mouth will expose some of the problems, but we really only get the full picture once an exam under anesthetic is done.

-An initial consultation with one of our dental vets; Drs Judith and Marinell is advised.
-They can give an estimate of the work required and also of the expected costs.
+An initial consultation with our dental vet; Dr Judith is advised.
+She can give an estimate of the work required and also of the expected costs.
 We perform routine dental procedures Monday to Friday – please phone 012 991 3573 for an appointment.